-As discussed under "United States Federal Tax Considerations-Tax Consequences to Non-U.S. Holders" in the accompanying product supplement, Section 871(m) of the Code and Treasury regulations promulgated thereunder ("Section 871(m)") generally impose a 30% withholding tax on dividend equivalents paid or deemed paid to Non-U.S. Holders with respect to certain financial instruments linked to U.S. equities ("U.S. Underlying Equities") or indices that include U.S. Underlying Equities.
+Section 871(m) of the Code and Treasury regulations promulgated thereunder ("Section 871(m)") generally impose a 30% withholding tax on dividend equivalents paid or deemed paid to Non-U.S. Holders with respect to certain financial instruments linked to U.S. equities ("U.S. Underlying Equities") or indices that include U.S. Underlying Equities.
 Section 871(m) generally applies to instruments that substantially replicate the economic performance of one or more U.S. Underlying Equities, as determined based on tests set forth in the applicable Treasury regulations.
 However, the regulations, as modified by an IRS notice, exempt financial instruments issued prior to January 1, 2023 that do not have a "delta" of one.
-Based on the terms of the securities and representations provided by us, our counsel is of the opinion that the securities should not be treated as transactions that have a "delta" of one within the meaning of the regulations with respect to any U.S. Underlying Equity and, therefore, should not be subject to withholding tax under Section 871(m).
+Based on the terms of the notes and representations provided by us, our counsel is of the opinion that the notes should not be treated as transactions that have a "delta" of one within the meaning of the regulations with respect to any U.S. Underlying Equity and, therefore, should not be subject to withholding tax under Section 871(m).

-A determination that the securities are not subject to Section 871(m) is not binding on the IRS, and the IRS may disagree with this treatment.
+A determination that the notes are not subject to Section 871(m) is not binding on the IRS, and the IRS may disagree with this treatment.
 Moreover, Section 871(m) is complex and its application may depend on your particular circumstances, including your other transactions.
-You should consult your tax adviser regarding the potential application of Section 871(m) to the securities.
+You should consult your tax adviser regarding the potential application of Section 871(m) to the notes.

-We will not be required to pay any additional amounts with respect to amounts withheld.
+If withholding tax applies to the notes, we will not be required to pay any additional amounts with respect to amounts withheld.